 The World Health Organization states that Health is a state of complete physical and social well-being, not merely the absence of disease or infirmity.
-Health is a dynamic, multi-dimensional state of well-being (physical, mental emotional, social and spiritual) that is variable, constantly changing and never stable.
 Upon completion of this course, a student will have the basic understanding of the components of Health.
 This class will also fulfill the NYS Education Department requirement for parenting education.